grommet/grommet/src/js/components/Sidebar/README.md

 **header**

-If specified, an header component for the Sidebar
+If specified, an header element for the Sidebar

 ```
 node